arunpatro/blur-kernel-estimation/README.md

 # Blur Kernel Estimation
+## Torch and Computing
+This project is based on deep learning using the `torch` framework.
+This code is GPU ready too.
+To get torch see [torch7](http://torch.ch).
+Install `cuda` and `cudnn` from Nvidia's website.

 ## Create Datasets
 Put all the images you wish to invariantly blur in the `images` folder.
 Edit according to the channels of the image.
 Open a MATLAB interpreter and run `create` on MATLAB.
 This will load the images in the folder and blur each of them with the all different sigma values.